blufruits/igrating/README.md

 # Instagram Rating

-This repository exists purely to aid my learning of Python.
+This repository exists purely to aid my learning of Python - as a result of this there are many comments that are probably not useful to others.
 The pyplot module from the matplotlib library is requried.

 Background knowledge: